cdktf/cdktf-provider-googlebeta/docs/googleComputeInstanceFromMachineImage.typescript.md

 - *Type:* string

+The IP address that is be 1:1 mapped to the instance's network ip.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_compute_instance_from_machine_image#nat_ip GoogleComputeInstanceFromMachineImage#nat_ip}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_compute_instance_from_machine_image#nat_ip GoogleComputeInstanceFromMachineImage#nat_ip}

 ---